-() Aligned Construction activities for Watana would cause increases in the concentration of suspended solids in the impounded reach, and for some distance downstream during the construction period (Sec.
+Construction activities for Watana would cause increases in the concentration of suspended solids in the impounded reach, and for some distance downstream during the construction period (Sec.
 2.1.3).
 Increases in suspended solids from erosion in disturbed areas might persist after construction until the disturbed areas were stabilized by revegetation, but the effect on water quality is expected to be negligible.
 These increases would result primarily from the excavation of gravel and rock from the borrow sites within and adjacent to the Susitna River.
 The concentration of suspended solids in the Susitna River at Gold Creek is predicted to increase from an average summer level of 730 parts per million (ppm) under preproject conditions to almost 900 ppm from dredging during the summer construction periods (May-August).
 This calculated increase in suspended solids is most likely an overestimate, however, because not all of the material in the silt-clay size range would be entrained, and not all of the material that was entrained would remain in suspension.
-In any case, the predicted increase in suspended solids for the summer period.
-Because of the naturally high concentration of suspended solids for the summer period.
-Because of the naturally high concentration of suspended solids during summer, no significant adverse impact is anticipated from the increased concentration of suspended sediments resulting from the excavation of borrow sites.
+In any case, the predicted increase in suspended solids at Gold Greek due to dredging for Watana construction is within the natural range of variation in the concentration of suspended solids for the summer period.
+Because of the naturally high concentrations of suspended solids during summer, no significant adverse impact is anticipated from the increased concentration of suspended sediments resulting from the excavation of borrow sites.